dwp/alexa-pension-skill/README.md

 npm install
 ```

 Lambda has an online editor where you can write or paste the functions you want to run.
-If your code has dependcies or need other local resources (e.g. file with json or XML) you can zip and upload it to AWS.
+If your code has dependencies or need other local resources (e.g. file with json or XML) you can zip and upload it to AWS.
 If your unzipped package size is bigger than 10mb you won't be able to edit and update the code in the editor.

 What files do you need to zip: